StartupAPI/users/README.md

 ```
 6. Uncomment and configure API keys for more authentication modules for Facebook, Twitter, Google and etc.

-7. In your code, add include users.php file above any other output
+7. Start building your app by copying code from [`sample.php`](https://github.com/StartupAPI/users/blob/master/sample.php).
+Basically, you'll need to include `users.php` above any other output
 ```php
 	<?php
 	require_once(dirname(__FILE__).'/users/users.php');
 ```
-	then use either `User::get()` function to get a user object
+	and then use either `User::get()` static method to get a user object
 ```php
 	<?php
 	/**